Innovation and Strategic Network Formation: Equilibrium

 Public innovators are valuable primarily as informational intermediaries rather than for their private ideas.
 Because public innovators do not face costs to interaction, they will choose $q_i=1$ at equilibrium.
 Therefore, public innovators can learn many ideas via interactions and transmit these ideas to other public innovators or to private firms (e.g, academics learning ideas from conferences and collaborations and then consulting for private industry).
 Conversely, the proposition would remain unchanged if all public innovators instead choose $p_i=0$ and $q_i=1$.

 Empirical research on collaboration between academia and industry supports the value of academic researchers as informational intermediaries between firms. \cite*{azoulay2012diffusion} study movement of star academics, and find that moves increase patent-to-patent and patent-to-article citations locally.
-Moreover, \cite*{jong2014publications} find that firms that disclose high-quality R\&D through publications with academics are more innovative, suggesting information flows exhibit symmetry properties within interactions.
+Federal funding for universities is also linked to higher entrepreneurship locally \citep*{tartari2021more}.